oconnorb/brendanoconnor.github.io/_pages/talks.md

 author_profile: true
 ---

+Here is a list of my invited and contributed presentations.

 Invited Talks
 ======
 * May 2022.
 Shedding light on hostless short GRBs with large aperture telescopes.
 Invited talk (45m) at Transient Astronomy Meeting (TAM).
 University of Maryland, College Park.
 Presented virtually.